-A day of adventure in Darwin City 7 hour itinerary
+A day of adventure in Darwin City24-hour itinerary

-Once you’ve whet your adrenaline appetite, head over to Big Buoy – Darwin’s very own floating water park!
-This water-bound bouncy castle will test your upper body strength and provide entertainment for the whole family (from 6 years up).
-And don’t worry, if you fall off you’ll land in the protected water.
+Start the day with a walk around the Darwin Waterfront and take a dip in the salt water recreation lagoon.
+Here you can jump on Aqua Park – Darwin’s very own floating water park!
+This water-bound bouncy castle will test your upper body strength and provide entertainment for the whole family (from 6 years and up).

 Surf’s up at the Darwin Wave Lagoon

-There’s a wide array of lunch options at the Darwin Waterfront precinct to suit every taste and budget.
+There’s a wide array of breakfast, lunch and dinner options at the Darwin Waterfront and throughout the city.
 See our article on Darwin City food highlights to help you decide where to go.

 Located conveniently on Mitchell Street, Crocosaurus Cove offers insight into the aquatic creatures that can be found in the Top End, paying special tribute to the largest reptile in the world, the saltwater crocodile.

-Get your adrenaline pumping in the Cage of Death – a 15 minute experience that’ll stay with you for a lifetime.
-Those brave enough to enter will be lowered into the enclosure of a large saltwater crocodile for a 360 degree view.
+Get your adrenaline pumping in the Cage of Death – a 15-minute experience that’ll stay with you for a lifetime.
+Those brave enough to enter will be lowered into the enclosure of a large saltwater crocodile for a 360° view.
 See up close how they move and feed while the photographers capture your excitement and awe.

-Next on the to-do list should be Darwin Airboat Tours, owned by the “Outback Wrangler” himself, Matt Wright.
-This 45 minute tour is an adventure seeker’s version of a wildlife cruise and departs from Stokes Hill Wharf, just a short walk from Darwin City.
-You’ll spin around Darwin Harbour (quite literally) on a custom built V8 airboat, spotting wildlife as you explore the surrounding mudflats and mangroves.
+Next on the to-do list should be Darwin Airboat Tours.
+This 45-minute tour is an adventure seeker’s version of a wildlife cruise and departs from Stokes Hill Wharf, just a short walk from Darwin City.
+For those seeking to feel the full thrust of the throttle, jump on a ride with 00Seven Jet Ski Tours and weave around the waterways with a local guide showing the way.